AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-120-minority-business-development/frontmatter.md

 #### SUBCHAPTER II—NEW INITIATIVES TO PROMOTE ECONOMIC RESILIENCY FOR MINORITY BUSINESSES ####

 9541.
-Annual diverse business forum on capital formation
+Annual diverse business forum on capital formation.

 9542.
 Agency study on alternative financing solutions.